makerdiary/base-dock/docs/tutorials/index.md

 ## Overview

-These step-by-step tutorials will details how to use more features of Base Dock with nRF52832-MDK, nRF52840-MDK and hundreds of Grove modules.
+These step-by-step tutorials will detail how to use more features of Base Dock with nRF52832-MDK, nRF52840-MDK and hundreds of Grove modules.

 ## Requesting a tutorial